phthion/Vidrex/README.md

-# YOUTOO
+# VIDREX
-## About YouToo
+## About Vidrex
-YouTube but better, "no shorts", no ads (as long as you brave browse or any extension), is not eat too much RAM, and you can block keyword, that mean you can block the video that have the title that you block (English is hard) but yeah.
+YouTube but better, "no shorts", no ads (as long as you brave browse or any extension), is not eat too much RAM, and you can block keyword, that mean you can block the video that have the title that you block (English is hard) but yeah and vid mean video and rex mean king in latin, so you're the king when watching Vidrex
 ## How to access YouToo
 *Step 1*: Open https://console.cloud.google.com/